Sprint Triathlon Training: What Is Zone 2 / Endurance?

 How to Identify Zone 2:

-• Use FLJUGA’s Training Calculators to set your pace, power, and heart rate zones.
-Try now.
+Use FLJUGA’s Training Calculators to set your endurance zones for heart rate, power and pace.

 How to Use Zone 2 Training in a Sprint Triathlon Plan